Toward Low-Latency, High-Fidelity Calibration of the LIGO Detectors with Enhanced Monitoring Tools: Background and Historical Overview of LIGO Calibration

 Here we summarize the framework used in O1-O3 as it still remains within the O4 framework.
 Using \eref{eq:hoft}, we observe that $R$ is composed of $C$ and $A$, and conclude that $\eta_R$ is also composed of $\eta_C$ and $\eta_A$.
 Section 3.2 of \cite{sun2020characterization} discusses how the Pcals may be used to directly measure $A$ and $C$ for any given time, and thus build a measurement of $\eta_{C}$ and $\eta_{A}$ at the limit of Pcal uncertainty.
 We find that these terms are dominated by the systematic error between the models and measurements of $C$ and $A$.
-Section 4.3 of~\cite{sun2020characterization} describes the use of Gaussian Process Regression (GPR) methods to fit the measured systematic error in $\eta_{C}$ and $\eta_{A}$.
+Section 4.3 of~\cite{sun2020characterization} describes the use of Gaussian Process Regression (GPR) methods~\cite{JMLR:v12:pedregosa11a} to fit the measured systematic error in $\eta_{C}$ and $\eta_{A}$.
 Crucially, the GPR provides a posterior distribution of the fits of $\eta_{C}$ and $\eta_{A}$ that we sample numerically as part of the estimate of $\eta_{R}$.
-This results in a posterior distribution of $\eta_R$ at each selected short interval of time.\footnote{This is typically done during a 2-minute interval at an hourly cadence while the detector is in a mode suitable for observation, but the process can be run at specific times, if desired.} Although we implicitly assume that successive measurements of $\eta_{C}$ or $\eta_{A}$ are drawn from the same parent distribution, in reality the detectors evolve in time, and our models for $C$ and $A$ may not fully reflect the evolution.
-Nevertheless, kernel hyper parameter values in the GPR are chosen such that that the measurement results are contained within the 1-sigma percentile of the distribution of curves instantiated from the GPR kernel.
+This results in a posterior distribution of $\eta_R$ at each selected short interval of time\footnote{This is typically done during a 2-minute interval at an hourly cadence while the detector is in a mode suitable for observation, but the process can be run at specific times, if desired.}.
+Although we implicitly assume that successive measurements of $\eta_{C}$ or $\eta_{A}$ are drawn from the same parent distribution, in reality the detectors evolve in time, and our models for $C$ and $A$ may not fully reflect the evolution.
+Nevertheless, kernel hyperparameter values, which encode information about the shape and behavior of the covariance function used in the GPR, are chosen such that the measurement results are contained within the 1-$\sigma$ percentile of the distribution of curves instantiated from the GPR kernel.

 Figures~10 and 11 of~\cite{sun2020characterization} illustrate examples of systematic errors of the response function model.
 In \ref{app:calibsyserrorlimits}, we review some of the reasons for these kind of \emph{measured} errors.
 The GPR-informed method of \emph{modeling} the measured systematic error over-estimates $\eta_{C}$ and $\eta_{A}$ in some frequency regions, and does not capture the complexity of the error in other frequency regions.
 These two issues continue to dominate the model of $\eta_R$.
 Said differently for clarity -- the value (frequency-dependent magnitude and phase) of the systematic error and uncertainty in the calibrated data, $\eta_{R}$, has not been limited by the uncertainty of the absolute reference network that is used to characterize it; instead by the limitations of choices in modeling its underlying features.